-Five Wilkes University faculty and staff members were presented with new cross-university awards called the President’s Awards for Excellence during Wilkes University’s fall convocation on Aug.
-24, 2016
+Five Wilkes University faculty and staff members were honored with the 2017 President’s Awards for Excellence at Fall Convocation on August 24, 2017:

-Michael Steele, professor of biology, was the recipient of the President’s Award for Excellence in Scholarship, for his efforts in advancing knowledge through discovery and research to better educate students.
+- Michael Steele, professor of biology - President’s Award for Excellence in Scholarship, for his efforts in advancing knowledge through discovery and research to better educate students

-John Carlin, director of network and technology infrastructure, garnered the President’s Award for Innovation, for his efforts in promoting programs, ideas and sustainable practices as they relate to rebuilding a computer network in unheralded ways.
+- John Carlin, director of network and technology infrastructure - President’s Award for Excellence in Innovation, for his efforts in promoting programs, ideas and sustainable practices as they relate to rebuilding a computer network in unheralded ways

-Addy Malatesta, director of athletics, took home the President’s Award for Community, for her efforts in appreciating and collaborating with mutual respect to foster a sense of belonging on campus.
+- Addy Malatesta, director of athletics - President’s Award for Excellence in Community, for her efforts in appreciating and collaborating with mutual respect to foster a sense of belonging on campus

-Lt.
-Col. Mark Kaster, lecturer in environmental engineering and earth science and veterans counselor, received the President’s Award for Mentoring, for his efforts in nurturing individuals to understand and act on their abilities while challenging them to achieve great things.
+- Lt.
+Col. Mark Kaster, lecturer in environmental engineering and earth science and veteran’s counselor - President’s Award for Excellence in Mentoring, for his efforts in nurturing individuals to understand and act on their abilities while challenging them to achieve great things

-Helen Davis, associate professor of English, took home the President’s Award for Diversity, for her efforts in embracing differences and uniqueness through sincerity, awareness, inclusion and sensitivity.
+- Helen Davis, associate professor of English - President’s Award for Excellence in Diversity, for her efforts in embracing differences and uniqueness through sincerity, awareness, inclusion and sensitivity